 - Inform students “Why are we using iClicker?”

 - Oftentimes students feel like iClicker is just an extra "thing" or busywork for them to do.
-If you can communicate with your students (up-front) that iClicker is more than busywork and that it's really a tool used to not only record attendance, but a tool for you to use to gauge comprehension of the course topics, students will be eager to use it (and participate).
-Students pay ~$20/year for iClicker - make it more than just attendance!
+If you can communicate with your students (up front) that iClicker is more than busywork and that it's really a tool used not only to record attendance but to gauge comprehension of the course topics, students will be eager to use it (and participate).
+Students pay ~$20/year for iClicker—make it more than just attendance!

 - Explain scoring expectations to students

 - Indicate how you will award iClicker points for the students who come to class and participate.
 Some instructors like to award one (1) point per question, and if the student answers the question correctly, they'll receive one (1) point.
 If the student answers the question, but not correctly, because the student attempted the question (and participated), the instructor will award that student 1/4 of the points possible.
 Make sure the students understand how the points will work so they are eager to participate and share in your expectations, too!